AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 \end{pmatrix}
 $$

-Each component of the vertex coordinate is divided by its w
+Each component of the vertex coordinate is divided by its w component giving smaller vertex coordinates the further away a vertex is from the viewer.